 - Offices held in professional or disciplinary organizations, and awards and recognitions by such organizations.

-- Academic, athletic, artistic or active advisory participation with student organizations.
+- Active advisory participation with student organizations.

 - A record of contributions to the University’s efforts to enhance equal opportunity and diversity.